ThobesForBros/Wired-for-Perfection/perfectionism.md

 *A pause.
 Then, HadidaH leans in through his best friend, voice a whisper, a lullaby of temptation.*

-**HADIDAH (through BEST FRIEND)**
+**HADIDAH (through BEST FRIEND)**  ERROR
-Oh, don’t worry about that.
-I’m getting exactly what I want out of this.
-And you... you’re getting everything you ever wanted.
+"Oh, don’t worry about me.
+You’re getting the upgrade of a lifetime.
+And me?
+I’m just here for the... (deeply) data."
 *MC looks down at his trembling hands.
 The words echo in his head—excellence.
 His lifelong pursuit.
 His biggest frustration.
 A chance to never feel weak again.*

 *His best friend—no, the puppet—tilts his head, waiting.
-His face is still, expectant.*
+His face is still expectant.*

 **HADIDAH (through BEST FRIEND)**
 Just a small enhancement.
 Stronger muscles, sharper reflexes, a mind free from distraction.
 The best version of yourself.
 The excellence you always wanted.